Photo by Magda Ehlers

-For us: Let not our responses be driven by our own emotions or desire to be proved right.
+For us: When our faith or differing theological views are challenged, let not our responses be driven by our own emotions or desire to be proved right.
 We do not reflect Christ when we do that.
-But with kindness, compassion and respect, point to scripture and encourage to test and see, by poring over scripture and with prayer for wisdom and discernment as 1 john 4:1 says “Dear friends, do not believe everyone who claims to speak by the Spirit.
+But with kindness, compassion and respect, point to the word and encourage to pore over scripture along with prayer for wisdom and discernment as 1 john 4:1 says “Dear friends, do not believe everyone who claims to speak by the Spirit.
 You must test them to see if the spirit they have comes from God.
 For there are many false prophets in the world.”

 Lord, thank you for your word that we can rely on, for the promise of wisdom and discernment to know what is from you and what is not.
 May we acquaint ourselves with scripture and know that if we turn to you, you will shield us from taking steps that lead away from you.